E1pp/weave/docs/intro.md

 	}
 }
 ```
-Objects `first` and `second` have a different type, so they can't be pushed to a vector.
+Objects `first` and `second` have a different type, so they can't be pushed into a vector.
 Let's fix that with `futures::Box`:
 ```cpp
 futures::BoxedFuture<int> first = futures::Submit(pool, []{
 	return result::Ok(42);